When it comes to getting around Rhodes there are a few options.

 About half-way I realized that I had not timed my walk to perfection and was running a little late, so I flagged down a taxi!

-Now bear in mind I have already walked half way! – How much did it cost me?
-7 or 8 Euros?
-NO!!!
+Now bear in mind I had already walked half way! – How much did it cost me?
 15 Euros, the same price as the full journey would have cost me to start with!

 Click one of the images below for the type of transport you are interested in!